 - Grilled pineapple salsa: Take your side dish game up a notch by preparing a vibrant grilled pineapple salsa to serve alongside your huli huli chicken.
 Mix diced grilled pineapple, tomatoes, onions, cilantro, lime juice, and some jalapenos for an irresistible combination.

 - Huli-Huli sliders: Get creative by transforming classic burgers into mini-huli-huli-chicken sliders!
 Serve them on small Hawaiian rolls topped with pineapple rings and teriyaki sauce for bite-sized bursts of flavor.
 This is a hit among the young ones!

 - Sticky rice bowls: Instead of serving the chicken alone, create a hearty meal by making a Huli-Huli Chicken Rice Bowl.
 Top the rice, with chicken, macaroni salad, pineapple, or mango salsa, watermelon, slices of tomatoes, onions, and radishes.
 Garnish with green scallions, cilantro, and maybe even some jalapeño rings.
+Here's my recipe for Coconut Rice with Coconut Cream.
 Get the chopsticks ready!

 With a few simple steps, you can ensure that your leftover huli huli chicken stays fresh, flavorsome, and ready for future enjoyment.
 Keep these key steps in mind:

 - Preparing for Storage: Allow the cooked chicken to cool completely at room temperature.